Thoronador/morrowtools/sr/formID_finder/readme.md

-formID_finder is a command-line tool to search for [form IDs](https://en.uesp.net/wiki/Skyrim:Form_ID) in TES V: Skyrim's game data, more specifially its ESM files.
+formID_finder is a command-line tool to search for [form IDs](https://en.uesp.net/wiki/Skyrim:Form_ID) in TES V: Skyrim's game data, more specifically its ESM files.
 Form IDs are a kind of identifier used for everything in the game.
 They are mainly used in console commands on PC,
 e. g. as a workaround to fix broken quests or similar bugs.